 Clothes and Head Covering

 The clothing must contrast with the background.
 If you haven’t thought about the right clothes in advance, it is possible to replace clothes right on the photo at the editing stage.
 The subject must not wear any hat or head covering in your passport photo.
-Exceptions are made for head coverings worn daily for religious reasons.
+Exceptions are made for religious headwear.
 However, coverings that obscure the face are not acceptable: make sure the shot clearly shows the facial features from bottom of chin to top of forehead and both edges of the face.